-If you keep bees, it’s likely that sooner or later something like this is going to happen to you.
-Upon visiting your bee yard you find a pile of dead bees on the ground in front of the hive.
+If you keep bees, it’s likely that sooner or later, upon visiting your bee yard, you will find a pile of dead bees on the ground, in front of the hive.

-Your first thought might be colony collapse disorder (CCD) but this is not likely the case.
-In the case of CCD the colony simply disappears, possibly leaving behind some brood, stores of pollen, honey and even the queen.
+Over the last few years, a common thought among beekeepers might have been that this might be the dreaded Colony Collapse Disorder (CCD).
+But this is highly unlikely to be the case.
+With CCD the colony simply disappears, possibly leaving behind some brood, stores of pollen, honey and even the queen.

-Cases of CCD most often occur late in the year.
-So, if your bees disappeared then you should first consider the time of year.
-For example, if you just hived a package of bees in the spring, the bees may decide the new hive is not for them and choose to find a home elsewhere.
+In trying to identify the cause, you should first consider the time of year.
+For example, if you hived a package of bees in the spring, the bees may decide the new hive is not for them and choose to find a home elsewhere.
 The same is true if there is a dearth of nectar or water and the bees decide to move on to greener pastures.

-In summary, absconding colonies will take just about everything with them and hives left vacant from CCD normally leave stores and even the queen behind.
+In summary, absconding colonies will take just about everything with them, whereas hives left vacant from the mysterious CCD normally leave stores and even the queen behind.

-A pile of dead bees outside the hive clearly indicates an event other than CCD or absconding.
-Mites can cause the loss of a colony, but those bees will normally be found inside the hive on the bottom board.
+Mites can cause the loss of many bees or the entire colony.
+But those bees will normally be found inside the hive, on the bottom board.
 A large pile of bees outside the hive raises the likelihood of poisoning, but how can you tell?

 If you had been to the bee yard in the last day or two and knew for sure the pile of dead bees was a recent occurrence, then it’s likely someone sprayed a pesticide nearby and the hive was caught in the drifting spray.
 Or, in situations where they are spraying mosquitoes, such as in the case of the Zika virus recently, it’s a onetime thing.
 In a situation when you know the day of the spraying in advance, close the hives at night and cover them with a wet sheet or blanket to keep them cool.
 This contains the bees in the hive during the time of the spraying and provides a measure of protection from the spray.